fearlessdots/update-hosts-file/README.md

 If you want to block ads and other hosts on Android, you can give a try to [AdAway](https://github.com/AdAway/adaway.github.io).

+**I am not related neither to AdAway nor to Steven Black.
+But for sure their work somehow inspired me to make this personal project.**

 # Modules
 Hosts files (called modules) that are enabled, either retrieved locally or from the web, are automatically added to /etc/hosts every time you run `update-hosts-file update`.
 Configurations can be found in /modules.
 All hosts file (local and web) should follow the same scheme:
 `<ip_address> <hostname>`.
 To comment a line, simply add a `#` in the start of it and the program will ignore it, skipping to the next line.
 For some help on how to configure properly the program, give a look at the templates provided by default.